2019 Aurora, Illinois shooting: Perpetrator

-Gary Montez Martin, a 45-year-old former employee of the Henry Pratt plant was identified as the perpetrator.
+Gary Montez Martin (born April 28, 1973), a 45-year-old former employee of the Henry Pratt plant was identified as the perpetrator.
 Relatives of the shooter told reporters that he had been released from his position at the company about two weeks prior to the shooting.
 Other news outlets reported that he was being fired from his job on the day of the shooting, and that the shooting itself started during the termination meeting.

 Martin was born and raised in Holly Springs, Mississippi.
 He was convicted in 1995 for a felony aggravated assault while living in Mississippi, and served two-and-a-half years in prison for that conviction.

 Aurora police stated that he had six arrests with the Aurora Police Department, including arrests for domestic violence and violating a restraining order, and that he had a 2017 arrest in Oswego, Illinois for disorderly conduct and criminal damage to property.

 Martin was not legally allowed to possess a gun in Illinois because of his prior felony conviction in Mississippi.
 However, in 2014 he applied for, and was issued an Illinois FOID card by the Illinois State Police.
 In March 2014, he was able to buy a gun (which he is believed to have used during the shooting) from a licensed gun dealer in Aurora using that FOID card.
 Later that month he applied for a concealed carry license from the Illinois State Police.
 The concealed carry background check included a fingerprint check, and Martin's felony conviction was discovered at that point.
 The Illinois State Police rejected his concealed carry application, cancelled his FOID card and sent him a written notice demanding that he turn in the gun that he had purchased.
 He did not do so.
 According to a CNN report, the authorities were trying "to determine why he didn't surrender the weapon and whether law enforcement followed up with him to confiscate the gun."

 On February 15, after the shooting, the police conducted a search of Martin's home but did not find anything to indicate that he had planned the shooting in advance.
 Upon further investigation into the crime, the police found out that the gunman did plan this attack.
 On May 1, it was reported that the gunman entered the workplace with a gun and intended opening fire on people inside.
 The police learned from interviewing workers at the plant that the gunman made threats prior to being fired, and is quoted as saying, "If I get fired, I'm going to kill every motherfucker in here" and "I am going to blow police up."
 The employee who heard this said he did not bother reporting this to anybody, as the gunman made comments like that regularly.